Bertrand Russell: Selected works

 Russell was the author of more than sixty books and over two thousand articles.
 Additionally, he wrote many pamphlets, introductions, and letters to the editor.
-One pamphlet titled, 'I Appeal unto Caesar': The Case of the Conscientious Objectors, ghostwritten for Margaret Hobhouse, the mother of imprisoned peace activist Stephen Hobhouse, allegedly helped secure the release from prison of hundreds of conscientious objectors.
+One pamphlet, titled "I Appeal unto Caesar": The Case of the Conscientious Objectors, ghostwritten for Margaret Hobhouse, the mother of imprisoned peace activist Stephen Hobhouse, allegedly helped secure the release from prison of hundreds of conscientious objectors.

 His works can be found in anthologies and collections, including The Collected Papers of Bertrand Russell, which McMaster University began publishing in 1983.
-By March 2017, this collection of his shorter and previously unpublished works included 18 volumes, and several more are in progress.
+By January 2026, this collection of his shorter and previously unpublished works included 22 volumes, and 13 more are in progress for a total of 35 planned volumes.
 A bibliography in three additional volumes catalogues his publications.
 The Russell Archives held by McMaster's William Ready Division of Archives and Research Collections possess over 40,000 of his letters.